pipefie/cart_racing_challenge/README.md

 - Provide a reference feature extractor, environment wrappers, and CLIs for training/evaluation.
 - Support discrete and continuous control with optional reward shaping (grass penalty, speed bonus).

+### Background Concepts
+- **CarRacing-v3**: a procedurally generated 2D racetrack.
+Each step returns a 96x96 RGB image, a scalar reward, and telemetry in the `info` dict (`speed`, `track`, `lap_times`, etc.).
+Episodes last at most 1,000 steps or terminate early if the car goes off-road.
+- **Pixel-based RL**: the agent learns directly from images.
+We grayscale and stack four frames to capture motion, feed them through a Nature-CNN style encoder, and train the policy/value networks end-to-end.
+- **Algorithms**:
+  - *SAC* (Soft Actor-Critic) optimises expected return plus an entropy bonus to encourage exploration.
+Policies are stochastic during training; we evaluate with deterministic mean actions for repeatability.
+  - *PPO* (Proximal Policy Optimisation) is on-policy and easier to stabilise.
+It serves as a pipeline validator and a baseline.
+- **Deterministic evaluation**: `model.predict(..., deterministic=True)` removes sampling noise from the policy while the track remains random unless you fix the seed.
+This isolates policy quality from exploration randomness.
+- **Reward shaping**: additional rewards/penalties guide the agent toward desirable behaviour (stay on asphalt, carry speed, avoid hugging edges) without overriding the base objective.
+Careful scaling is critical so the shaping complements rather than dominates the task.

 ### Wrapper Order
 - **Train:** `RecordEpisodeStatistics -> RewardPenaltyWrapper -> (SpeedRewardWrapper) -> (TrackEdgePenaltyWrapper) -> (GentleShapingWrapper) -> (DiscretizeActionWrapper) -> ActionRepeat(k=4) -> (Grayscale, Resize) -> EnsureChannelLast -> (RandomShift training-only) -> VecFrameStack -> VecTransposeImage('first') -> VecMonitor`.
 - **Eval:** Same order with RandomShift disabled and GentleShaping optional (off by default). `DummyVecEnv` is always used for evaluation.